seiyria/seiyria.github.io/about.md

 ---
 layout: default
-title: About
+title: About Me
 permalink: /about/
 ---

-I'm 26, like to write code, and I have a [lot of projects](https://github.com/seiyria).
+I'm 27, like to write code, and I have a [lot of projects](https://github.com/seiyria).

 These are full, standalone products: